-In order to graduate from Forest Park Jr. Sr. High School, all students must earn a minimum of 40 credits.
-A credit is granted in a class for successful completion of one semester's work while receiving a semester average grade of D- or better.
-Options for early graduation are available and specific arrangements can be made no later than sophomore year to allow for this to come to fruition.
+A credit is granted in a class for successful completion of one semester's work while receiving a semester grade of D- or better.
+Options for early graduation are available and specific arrangements must be made no later than the sophomore year.

-Forest Park Jr. Sr. High School makes available to all students four other types of diplomas: advanced, advanced scholar, core 40 and Indiana Academic Honors.
-Specific guidelines for these are given to each student by the counseling staff when scheduling for the next year occurs.
-These diplomas will be presented at graduation exercises to any student who meets the necessary requirements that have been established for each diploma.
+Forest Park Jr. Sr. High School offers the following diplomas: General diploma, Core40, Core40 with Academic Honors, and the Core 40 with Technical Honors.
+Specific guidelines for these are given to each student by the counseling staff during the scheduling process.
+Diplomas will be presented at graduation exercises to any student who meets the requirements established for each diploma.

-The valedictorian and salutatorian awards will be chosen based on the GPA after the 7th semester.
+The valedictorian and salutatorian awards will be chosen based on GPA after the seventh semester.
 The seventh semester is the fall semester of the student's senior year.
-Contact the guidance department for more detailed information on graduation.